-- Very long term rates (50 year PWLB rate) are expected to be around 4.20% for most of 2013/14. - Long term rates (25 year PWLB rate) are also expected to be around 4.10% during 2013/14. - The view of long term rates will affect the borrowing strategy in 2013/14.
-Although borrowing rates are currently attractive, they should remain low for some time.
+- Very long term rates (50 year PWLB rate) are expected to be around 2.80% for most of 2018/19. - Long term rates (25 year PWLB rate) are expected to be around 2.90% during 2018/19. - The view of long term rates will affect the borrowing strategy in 2018/19.
+The revised Estates Strategy has highlighted the need to borrow and although borrowing rates are currently attractive, they should remain low for some time.
 The timing of any borrowing will need to be monitored carefully.
-Any borrowing undertaken that results in an increase in investments will incur a revenue loss between borrowing costs and investment returns. - 21.
-The Local Government Act 2003 introduced a new system of "prudential borrowing" which allows the PCC to set borrowing limits subject to criteria of prudence and affordability.
+Any borrowing undertaken that results in an increase in investments will incur a revenue loss between borrowing costs and investment returns.

+- 4.3 The Local Government Act 2003 introduced a new system of "prudential borrowing" which allows the Commissioner to set borrowing limits subject to criteria of prudence and affordability.
 These criteria are set out in more detail in the CIPFA Prudential Code that specifically requires a number of prudential indicators are set.
-The full range of prudential indicators was considered when the 2013/14 Budget and Precept were agreed in February 2013.
+The full range of prudential indicators was considered when the 2018/19 Budget and Precept were agreed in February 2018.
 This is particularly relevant when set in the context of the overall limitation of planned capital resources and therefore a potential increase in prudential borrowing across the medium term plan.
-The proposed indicators that relate to treasury management are set out in the Treasury Strategy Statement.

-22. The Local Government Act 2003 also requires the PCC to set out a treasury strategy for borrowing and to prepare an Annual Investment Strategy (as required by Investment Guidance issued subsequent to the Act); this sets out the PCC's policies for managing investments and for giving priority to the security and liquidity of those investments.
+The proposed indicators that relate to treasury management, but before a revised Estates Strategy, are set out in the Treasury Strategy Statement. - 4.4 The Local Government Act 2003 also requires the Commissioner to set out a treasury strategy for borrowing and to prepare an Annual Investment Strategy (as required by Investment Guidance issued subsequent to the Act); this sets out the Commissioner's policies for managing investments and for giving priority to the security and liquidity of those investments.

-FINANCIAL IMPLICATIONS
+5. FINANCIAL IMPLICATIONS

-23. The financial implications of the Treasury Management function are included in the PCC's annual budget.
-The estimated total net cost of capital financing in 2013/14 (including direct charges to revenue) is £5.6m.
+5.1 The financial implications of the Treasury Management function are included in the Commissioner's annual budget.
+The estimated total net cost of capital financing in 2018/19 (including direct charges to revenue) is £4.1m.

-LEGAL IMPLICATIONS
+6. LEGAL IMPLICATIONS

-- 24. These matters are governed by Part IV of the Local Government and Housing Act 1989 and Section 111 of the Local Government Act 1972, which empowers the PCC to do anything which is calculated to facilitate or is conducive or incidental to the discharge of their various statutory functions. - 25.
-Adoption of the CIPFA Code of Practice on Treasury Management in the Public Services as part of the PCC's Standing Orders and Financial Regulations gives it the status of "a code of practice made or approved by or under any enactment" and hence proper practice under the provisions of the Local Government and Housing Act 1989. - 26.
-The PCC's CFO continues to delegate the responsibility for the discharge of Treasury Management on a daily basis to the Director of Resources through the appropriate Finance Department staff.
+- 6.1 These matters are governed by Part IV of the Local Government and Housing Act 1989 and Section 111 of the Local Government Act 1972, which empowers the Commissioner to do anything which is calculated to facilitate or is conducive or incidental to the discharge of their various statutory functions. - 6.2 Adoption of the CIPFA Code of Practice on Treasury Management in the Public Services as part of the Commissioner's Standing Orders and Financial Regulations gives it the status of "a code of practice made or approved by or under any enactment" and hence proper practice under the provisions of the Local Government and Housing Act 1989. - 6.3 The Commissioner's CFO continues to delegate the responsibility for the discharge of Treasury Management on a daily basis to the Director of Commercial Services through the appropriate Finance Department staff.

-EQUALITY IMPLICATIONS
+7. EQUALITY IMPLICATIONS

-27. Any issues of Equality and Diversity that may arise during the undertaking of Treasury Management activities will be noted, considered and reported upon.
+7.1 Any issues of Equality and Diversity that may arise during the undertaking of Treasury Management activities will be noted, considered and reported upon.